-While most people will pick and choose when they filter, or don’t bother at all, for the past three years I have filtered my water on the trail regardless how clean it appears to be after having picked up a partially bad case of Giardia while travelling through India.
+While most people will pick and choose when they filter, or don’t bother at all, for the past four years I have filtered my water on the trail regardless how clean it appears to be after having picked up a partially bad case of Giardia while travelling through India.

 My current filtration system of choice is the Sawyer Mini which both Gill and I have been using for nearly two years.
 This filter falls in to the physical filtration category and works by filters water though ‘U’ shape hollow filtration fibres that will filter out particles down to 0.1 micron in size.
 What this means is that this filter will remove harmful bacteria, protozoa and various cysts like Giardia but not viruses.
 Virus contamination is not a major issue in western countries so for the majority of my hiking this is my ‘go to’ filter.

 in conjunction with my hydration bladder and have been very happy with the results.
 In practice what this mean for me is that I top up my bladder early in the morning and can drink instantaneously.
 There are some drawbacks as an inline filter as it does reduce the water flow and makes sucking water just that bit harder particularly first thing in the morning.
 It is also really, really slow to fill up cookware.
 Using the Sawyer Mini in this fashion means that my hydration bladder which now contains dirty water is now a dedicated dirty water bag.
 Physically attaching the Sawyer mini inline is an activity that you want to do when you have plenty of time and access to boiling water to soften the bladder hose.
 It doesn’t come off in a hurry once it’s attached.